|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

 This section explores Auto Scaling concepts and terminology briefly introduced in the How Auto Scaling Works section.
-For information on creating your own Auto Scaling process using these concepts, see Basic Scenario in Auto Scaling.
+For information about creating your own Auto Scaling process using these concepts, see Get Started with Auto Scaling Using the Console.

 An Auto Scaling group is a representation of multiple Amazon EC2 instances that share similar characteristics, and that are treated as a logical grouping for the purposes of instance scaling and management.
 For example, if a single application operates across multiple instances, you might want to increase or decrease the number of instances in that group to improve the performance of the application.
 You can use the Auto Scaling group to automatically scale the number of instances or maintain a fixed number of instances.
 You create Auto Scaling groups by defining the minimum, maximum, and desired number of running EC2 instances the group must have at any given point of time.

 An Auto Scaling group starts by launching the minimum number (or the desired number, if specified) of EC2 instances and then increases or decreases the number of running EC2 instances automatically according to the conditions that you define.
 Auto Scaling also maintains the current instance levels by conducting periodic health check on all the instances within the Auto Scaling group.
 If an EC2 instance within the Auto Scaling group becomes unhealthy, Auto Scaling terminates the unhealthy instance and launches a new one to replace the unhealthy instance.
 This automatic scaling and maintenance of the instance levels in an Auto Scaling group is the core value of the Auto Scaling service.
-For information on creating an Auto Scaling group, see Basic Auto Scaling Configuration.
+For information about creating an Auto Scaling group, see Getting Started with Auto Scaling Using the Command Line Interface.

 A launch configuration is a template that the Auto Scaling group uses to launch Amazon EC2 instances.
 You create the launch configuration by including information such as the Amazon machine image ID to use for launching the EC2 instance, the instance type, key pairs, security groups, and block device mappings, among other configuration settings.
 When you create your Auto Scaling group, you must associate it with a launch configuration.
 You can attach only one launch configuration to an Auto Scaling group at a time.
 Launch configurations cannot be modified.
 They are immutable.
 If you want to change the launch configuration of your Auto Scaling group, you have to first create a new launch configuration and then update your Auto Scaling group by attaching the new launch configuration.
-When you attach a new launch configuration to your Auto Scaling group, any new instances will be launched using the new configuration parameters.
+When you attach a new launch configuration to your Auto Scaling group, any new instances are launched using the new configuration parameters.
 Existing instances are not affected.
-For information on creating launch configuration, see Basic Auto Scaling Configuration.
+For information about creating launch configuration, see Getting Started with Auto Scaling Using the Command Line Interface.

 An alarm has three possible states: